juanaguenza/bobyardtakehome/README.md

 If I had more time I would have began implementing a basic frontend to start displaying the information.
 My plan was to utilize [shadcn's open source component "Card"](https://ui.shadcn.com/docs/components/card) and modify it to display the comments.
 After that I would begin to incorporate the features of Part 3 to allow comments to be updated and created directly from the frontend.
 After getting a working frontend and backend I would begin to implement testing and documentation for the backend endpoints utilizing Swagger.
+Additionally, I would utilize my .env file and make sure anything sensitive is hidden.